Colt's New Model revolving rifle

 The Colt New Model revolving rifles were early repeating rifles produced by the Colt's Manufacturing Company from 1855 until 1864.
-The design was essentially similar to revolver type pistols, with a rotating cylinder that held five or six rounds in a variety of calibers from .36 to .64 inches.
+The design was essentially similar to revolver-type handguns, with a rotating cylinder that held five or six rounds in a variety of calibers from .36 to .64 inches.
 They were mainly based upon the Colt Model 1855 Sidehammer Pocket Revolver developed by Elisha K. Root.
 Colt revolving pistols and rifles were attractive mainly because of their high rate of fire.
 They were used to a limited extent on the Pony Express and made a brief appearance in the American Civil War.
 However, the rifles were generally disliked by soldiers, and were ultimately discontinued due to serious design flaws.

 History

 Revolving rifles were an attempt to increase the rate of fire of rifles by combining them with the revolving firing mechanism that had been developed earlier for revolving pistols.
 Colt began experimenting with revolving rifles in the early 19th century, making them in a variety of calibers and barrel lengths.